-- Current juniors and returning seniors (graduating in December) will be given priority for this program. - First-years and sophomores may be considered if the project is developmentally appropriate and you can make a compelling case as to how this project relates to your future goals. - Students in good academic and social standing with the University. - All students receiving the award must be a full-time student in the fall semester following the award. - All students applying must have a designated faculty sponsor.
+- Current juniors will be given priority for this program. - First-years and sophomores may be considered if the project is developmentally appropriate and you can make a compelling case as to how this project relates to your future goals. - Students in good academic and social standing with the University. - All students receiving the award must be a full-time student in the fall semester following the award. - All students applying must have a designated faculty sponsor.